-Is there a minor in Communication Studies?
-No, there is no minor in the Communication Studies program.
-It is possible that if you are taking the Major in Communication Studies that you could take a minor in another program, such as Fine Arts, Languages, etc., while pursuing your BA in our department.
+Is there a minor in Communication & Cultural Studies?
+No, there is no minor in the Communication & Cultural Studies program.
+It is possible that if you are taking the Major in Communication & Cultural Studies that you could take a minor in another program, such as Fine Arts, Languages, etc., while pursuing your BA in our department.

 The faculty in the Department of Communication Studies have developed a basic set of guidelines for Attendance, Participation, and Grading for all our courses.
 These are intended to enhance everyone’s learning experiences and to ensure consistency throughout our curriculum.
 For further information, please refer to the currently available syllabus for each specific course.